 First-Year Programs consists of a team of academic advisors, peer mentors, and student ambassadors who are all dedicated to helping new students at Embry-Riddle.
 We work together with faculty, staff, and parents, focusing on student success: academically, professionally, and socially.

-We are located in Doolittle Annex, where there is a small computer lab and areas for groups of students to meet.
+We are conveniently located on the east side of the College of Business where there is a small computer lab and plenty of room for students to meet.
 Through various programs and activities, we guide students through their transition to University life.
 First-Year Programs helps students find what they need to be successful at Embry-Riddle and in life.

 University 101 (College Success) is a one-credit course required for most new students on campus.
 It is taught in groups of 20-25 by academic advisors, faculty, and staff throughout the campus, who have a special interest in first-year students.
 First-Year Programs monitors the course and trains the instructors and peer mentors.
 A peer mentor assists the instructor in each classroom instruction and serves as a point of contact for each student in the class.